 Conrad Ello, AIA, LEED AP

 Conrad received a Bachelor of Science in Architecture from the University of Virginia in 1989 and a Master in Architecture degree from Harvard University’s Graduate School of Design in 1994.
-After several years of practice with firms in Virginia and New York, he joined Boston-based Machado Silvetti, where he was a Senior Associate and Vice President.
-During his twelve years there between 1995-2007, he was project director and lead designer on a number of award-winning institutional, academic, and cultural projects, including the Getty Villa, the Bowdoin College Museum of Art, The Addison Gallery of American Art and the Mint Museum of Art.
+Prior to co-founding Oudens Ello Architecture in 2007, he was a Senior Associate and Vice President with Machado Silvetti.
+During his twelve years there, he was project director and lead designer for a range of award-winning institutional, academic, and cultural projects, including the Getty Villa, the Bowdoin College Museum of Art, The Addison Gallery of American Art, the Mint Museum of Art and Mystic Seaport.

-Conrad co-founded Oudens Ello Architecture in 2007.
-Among his current responsibilities, he is lead principal for the Martha's Vineyard Museum in Vineyard Haven, MA, the Old Lighthouse Museum in Stonington, CT and the Scituate Town Library in Scituate, MA.
+Among Conrad's current responsibilities, he is lead principal for projects for the Martha's Vineyard Museum, the Old Lighthouse Museum and the Williams College Museum of Art.
 He is a registered architect, licensed in eight states, is a LEED Accredited Professional and a member of the American Institute of Architects, the Boston Society of Architects and the National Council of Architectural Registration Boards.